Serbian army accused of forcing out transgender officer

-BELGRADE, Jan 14 (Reuters) - A rights group accused Serbia’s defence ministry of discrimination on Wednesday over the forced retirement of a veteran officer whose transgender identity was deemed a threat to the reputation of the army.
+BELGRADE (Reuters) - A rights group accused Serbia’s defense ministry of discrimination on Wednesday over the forced retirement of a veteran officer whose transgender identity was deemed a threat to the reputation of the army.

 Aspiring to one day join the European Union, the Balkan country is under pressure to promote greater tolerance for minorities within a society that is strongly conservative.